 This permit of 3,253 km2 is located near Portland and contains the 1989 Lindon and 1995 Digby 1 wells, both of which recovered oil on test.
 On 26 August 2013 the petroleum permit PEP 150 in the onshore Otway Basin was awarded to a consortium operated by Beach Petroleum Ltd. The permit is considered to be prospective for both oil and gas in the Sawpit and Casterton Formations, in both conventional and unconventional plays.
-Initial activity is expected to consist of acquisition of 3D and/or 2D seismic data.

-Minimal activity and expenditure has been undertaken in the permit this year given that exploration activities in the permit are subject to a Victorian government moratorium on petroleum operations.
+Minimal activity and expenditure has been undertaken in the permit given Victorian government moratorium on exploration activities.